 Mercedes-Benz MBUX user interface

 Production of the new CLA for the United States is tipped to take place at a plant in Mexico, while for other countries production could take place in China or Hungary.
+A new generation of the CLA Shooting Brake is also planned, but like the current model it isn't expected in the U.S.

 It's still too early to talk pricing but expect the new CLA to come in at roughly the same $33k starting price as the current model.
 The A-Class sedan is expected to be priced from about $30k, which is where the current CLA started when it was introduced for 2014.